-Join David Gassner for an in-depth discussion in this video Using the Path class, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Using the Path class, part of Advanced Java Programming.

 In Java 7 there's a new system for working with directories and files.
 The classes that are a part of the system are part of a package called Java.nio, for new input-output.
 The core of this new system is a class called path that replaces the old file class.
 A path can represent either a directory or a file.
 I'll start in this video with a simple demonstration of using the path to point to a file.
 I'm working in pretty much an empty project that has a main class with an empty main method, and a simple text file called loremipsum.txt.